CaptainX3/CW-Playable-Subs/Readme.md

 ---
 ## Updating The Mod

+* STEP 1: Click the green "Clone or Download" button that you see at the top of this page.

+* STEP 2: Click the "Download ZIP" option.

+* STEP 3: Double click on the ZIP file to open it.
+Inside you'll see a single folder called **CW-Playable-Subs** with the release date and version number.
+Click on this folder to open it.

+* STEP 4: Now you'll see three files in the window - Readme.md, a Default UI folder, and an **override** folder.
+You want to extract ONLY the **override** folder to wherever you can easily access it.

-* To update the mod, follow STEPS 1 thru 4 in the installation instructions above, and then navigate to **Steam\SteamApps\common\Cold Waters\ColdWaters_Data\StreamingAssets** and DELETE the existing **override** folder.
+* STEP 5: Navigate to **Steam\SteamApps\common\Cold Waters\ColdWaters_Data\StreamingAssets** and DELETE the existing **override** folder.
 Once you have deleted the old folder, you can then drag in the updated copy. **DO NOT DRAG THE NEW COPY AND TRY TO OVERWRITE THE OLD ONE - you will end up with major bugs this way!**

+***SPECIAL NOTE: If you'd like to have all subs use the default UI instead of the colored UIs, [click here for instructions.](#how-to-set-all-subs-to-use-the-default-ui)***